 Conclusion

-Essonne is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Château de la Solitude to the Fort de Palaiseau, including the Dhuys water treatment plant and the Etampes silk mill, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+Essonne is a department rich in history and fascinating abandoned sites for urban exploration enthusiasts.
+From the Château de la Solitude to the Fort de Palaiseau, passing by the Dhuys water treatment plant and the Etampes silk mill, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!